 Filing UCR is simpler than most FMCSA paperwork.
 There are three questions to answer — what is my base state, how many vehicles did I operate in interstate commerce last year, and which portal am I filing through — and after that it's a short online form and a credit card charge.
+For the foundational regulatory context, see the what is UCR registration guide.

 Step 1: Determine Your Base State